circleci/circleci-docs/jekyll/_cci2/first-steps.md

 4. Explore some example projects within the CircleCI app if you do not want to connect to your code at this time.
 You can take a look at a popular open source project building on CircleCI ([React by Facebook](https://app.circleci.com/pipelines/github/facebook/react)), or one of our own sample projects: a [sample JavaScript app](https://app.circleci.com/pipelines/github/CircleCI-Public/sample-javascript-cfd/), and a [sample Python app](https://app.circleci.com/pipelines/github/CircleCI-Public/sample-python-cfd/).

-    You'll be able to start exploring features such as [pipelines]({{site.baseurl}}/pipelines/) and [workflows]({{site.baseurl}}/workflows).
+You will be able to start exploring features such as [pipelines]({{site.baseurl}}/pipelines/) and [workflows]({{site.baseurl}}/workflows).
 The Dashboard, Projects, Organization Settings, and Plan pages are not available until you connect your code.

 Otherwise, when you are ready, you can connect to your GitHub, BitBucket, or GitLab accounts from the CircleCI web app.

 ## Terms
 {: #terms}